vinnyA3/animego-dl/README.md

 ## Docker

+> [!WARNING]
-> :warning: The image requires a connection to your Pulseaudio & Xorg servers,
+> The image requires a connection to your Pulseaudio & Xorg servers,
 > so make sure you are running an Xdisplay & have Pulseaudio (or pipewire) on
 > your host machine.
 If you're running Ubuntu, PopOS, or some debian
 > derivative, you should be fine!